 If you still have the Grammarian PRO X folder in the Applications folder along with the Grammarian PRO2 X folder, remove this Grammarian PRO X folder as it will interfere with launching of the Grammarian PRO2's application.

-I use Apple's Pages.
+Question: I use Apple's Pages.
 Why am I losing my footnotes when Grammarian pastes my changes?
 Answer:

 Update: Microsoft fixed this issue in v14.4.4 dated 08-27-14Tested and verified.

-Question: Yosemite: Many times while I'm typing a contraction such as "they're or I'll", the cursor moves back one character after pressing the spacebar.
+Question: Many times while I'm typing a contraction such as "they're or I'll", the cursor moves back one character after pressing the spacebar.
 Is this a problem with Grammarian PRO2?
 Answer:

 No. This is a conflict with the Mac OS X system, specifically Apple's Keyboard smart quotes and dashes option.
 To fix this, turn off "Use smart quotes and dashes" in the System Preferences/Language & Region/Keyboard/Text pane: 1.
 Open System Preferences.
 2. Click Language & Region.
 3. Click the "Keyboard Preferences..." button to display the Keyboard pane.
 4. Then click the Text tab:

 The checkbox preference "Use smart quotes and dashes is on the middle right side of the window.

 Question: When I boot my Mac, the Grammarian PRO2 Input Menu (No Pencil Menu) is no longer active or is greyed.
 Is a fix available?
 Answer: